njspix/scwgbs_biscuit_nf/readme.md

 	* Nextflow

 ## Reference genome and Biscuit QC config:
-Open `conf/nextflow.config` in your favorite text editor and fill in the following values in the `params` section:
+Open `conf/resource_files.config` in your favorite editor.
+Add the following paths:
 * `bqc_path` : path to the Biscuit QC script
+* `ref` : path to a FASTA file containing the specified reference genome.
+Note that Biscuit index files must be present in the same directory.
+Run `biscuit index <your_reference_genome>.fa` to generate these files (only needs to be done once per genome).
+* `bqc_assets` : path to directory containing Biscuit QC assets for the specified genome.

-* `ref` and `bqc_assets`: if you plan to use the hg38 genome, fill in paths to the reference and Biscuit QC assets for `hg38`.
+If you plan to use the hg38 genome, fill in paths to the reference and Biscuit QC assets for `hg38`.
 Likewise, if you plan to use to use the mouse genome, fill in the paths for `mm39`.
 You can also add your own genomes by adding another key, e.g.
 ```
-	bqc_assets = [
+	params.bqc_assets = [
 		hg38: '',
 		mm39: '',
 		yourNewGenome: '/path/to/bqc/assets'
 	]
 ```
+This file can be re-used across many runs of the pipeline; you only need to update it when you want to analyze your reads against a new reference genome.
 ## Cluster configuration
 Depending on the resources available at your site, you may need to specify a different execution engine, job queue, or other variables.
 Place these in the `cluster.config` file (see [Nextflow docs](https://www.nextflow.io/docs/latest/config.html#scope-executor) for details).